yasmunoz/pic16b-food-recommendations/README.md

 Bonus success: Customizing recipes and restaurant recommendations down to the user’s personal diet, which would also benefit those with very specific diets.

 ## Resources:
--We will scrape recipe information from (a certain recipe website) -Kaggle, for recipe information if web scraping doesn’t work.
+* We will scrape recipe information from (a certain recipe website)
+* Kaggle, for recipe information if web scraping doesn’t work.

 ## Tools/skills:
--Web scraping!
+* Web scraping!
 For this project, we would have to collect a large amount of data from different websites.
--Sqlite3 and Pandas to manage our data.
+* Sqlite3 and Pandas to manage our data.
--Heroku, to turn our webapp into an easily accessible url.
+* Heroku, to turn our webapp into an easily accessible url.
--Plotly, for graphical data visualizations of places to eat and their locations.
+* Plotly, for graphical data visualizations of places to eat and their locations.
--We will also need machine learning in order to determine which options ‘best fit’ the needs of the consumer.
+* We will also need machine learning in order to determine which options ‘best fit’ the needs of the consumer.

 ## What we’ll learn:
 This project requires us to explore different web frameworks and as a result we will learn about these different frameworks and how to manipulate them in order to develop our unique website.